Quentin Roosevelt II: Death

 While serving as the Director of the China National Aviation Corporation, he was killed in a plane crash in Hong Kong, on December 21, 1948.
 He was 29.
 His C-54 plane crashed on a mountain on Basalt Island, near Sai Kung.
 All 35 on board were killed instantly.
 There is no clear record of recovery or disposition of his remains, but they are believed to have been left on Basalt Island.

 Family

 On April 12, 1944, he married Frances Blanche Webb, an American Red Cross worker, at Blandford Forum.
 They had three daughters: Alexandra, Susan Roosevelt Weld, and Anna C. Roosevelt, a noted archaeologist specializing in Amazonia, who won a MacArthur Fellowship.
 Alexandra married Ronald W. Dworkin.
-Susan graduated from Harvard University with a JD and PhD, and was married to former Massachusetts Governor William Weld; they had five children: David Minot Weld, Ethel Derby Weld, Mary B. Weld, Quentin Roosevelt Weld, and Frances Wylie Weld.
+Susan graduated from Harvard University with a JD and PhD, and was married to former Massachusetts Governor William Weld; they had five children: David Minot Weld, Ethel Derby Weld, Mary B. Weld, Quentin Roosevelt III (Weld), and Frances Wylie Weld.